Dhruv-J/grafana-dependency-plugin/README.md

 ### 3. Customize the Panel Options

-Users can customize the panel by choosing to group the diagram based a chosen label.
-It is also possible to change the color of the pod squares in the diagram.
+Users can customize the panel by editing its options and choosing to group the diagram based on a chosen Pod label.
+It is also possible to change the color of the Pod squares in the diagram.

 <img src="https://user-images.githubusercontent.com/10016630/233191376-7cf471b8-5e3e-473a-8696-da25ab981066.png" width="400" alt="Panel Option Editor View">